lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 - Deployment scripts
 - Permissions for version control

-It doesn't seem much but it adds up very quickly in a growing organisation.
-On top of that, it's mostly done by copy and paste of existing setup.
+It doesn't seem much, but it adds up very quickly in a growing organisation.
+On top of that, it's mostly done by copy and paste of an existing setup.

 The problems with a polyrepo (as in the opposite of a monorepo.
 I stole the naming from [https://monorepo.tools](https://monorepo.tools)) is that the setup